bpcurse/nextcloud-userexport/README.md

 The script will block plain http connections and warn you unless you override this security measure with !http://...

 API calls via curl are slow. **Querying hundreds of user accounts can take several minutes**.
 Be patient :)
+A progress indicator isn't implemented yet, but on the list.

 ## Parameters
 You can use the following GET parameters with this script:

 - url (url incl. protocol of the target instance)
 - user (admin username to query the records)
-- pass (user password) | NOT RECOMMENDED via GET!
+- pass (user password) - NOT RECOMMENDED
-- type (export type: 'table' for an html table or 'csv' for comma separated values)
+- type (export type: 'table' for an html table, 'csv' for comma separated values or 'csv_dl' if you want to download a csv file)

 If you do not supply one of the parameters you can fill in the responding fields in the form (e.g. password).
+Export default is csv file download.
-The prefilled form fields can also be edited by user input.
+Prefilled form fields can also be edited by user input.

 **Examples:**